TUESDAY RULES

 12. GROUND RULES

 a.
 DEAD BALL RULES are covered in SSUSA Rule Book, Rule 1.16.
-Remember that the ball is in play, unless it has rolled out of bounds or
+Remember that the ball is in play, unless it has rolled out of bounds or time out has been called by an umpire.

 c.
 Any foul tip ball regardless if it’s over the batter’s head caught by the catcher is an out.